-Page 10 (Paragraph K) - List the Union Local Name and number or certified training programs that you have in place.
+□ Page 10 (Paragraph K) - (Not applicable to federally funded projects) List the Union Local Name and number or certified training programs that you have in place.
+Your bid will not be read if this is not completed.
 Do not include certificates with your bid.
 Keep the certificates in your office in case they are requested by IDOT.